 Our first stop on the way there was Cheeyappara Falls located between Neriamangalam and Adimali on NH49 (about 75 km from Kakkanad).
 The falls feature seven steps and there is a short-hike up to a vantage location behind the falls.
 Facilities are very limited and a certain amount of garbage dumping affects the beauty of the place, but overall it is a good stopover option.
 Bathing is prohibited as falling rocks pose a danger.
 Around 10KM from Munnar town is the detour to Pallivasal Hydroelectric Project.
 On both sides of the road are giant pipes that run down to the power station area and tagging the pipes are a hiking option.
 Tea estates blanket the area surrounding Chithirapuram.
 Eateries catering to all budgets are aplenty in and around Munnar.
 At the low-end of the spectrum are places such as Saravana Bhavan (meals on leaves for around Rs 50) and the smaller, less crowded and a slight step-up alternative Annapoorna Restaurant.
 Several lunch buffet options in the Rs 200 vicinity are also available as mid-range options.
 At the high end are major resorts with exclusive restaurants that feature fancy buffet fare.

 The first of our two road-trips in Munnar was on the Mattupetty Road to the Dam and Top Station.
 Top Station, located 37 km away on the Kerala-Tamilnadu border with panoramic views of the Western Ghats, is a good hiking spot.
 About 10 km into the road-trip is Mattupetti Dam with street vendors hawking their ware on either side of the road past the bridge.
-Speed boat rides are on offer here at about Rs 300/- for a 15minutes use (4-5 people max).
+Speed boat rides are on offer here at about Rs 300/- for 15 minutes (4-5 people max).
 Nearby is an Indo-Swiss farm where the Kerala Livestock Development Board (KLDB) rears more than 100 varieties of high-yielding cattle.
-Tourists hoping to see the place should avail special permission beforehand from KLDB.
+Unfortunately, visitors are no longer permitted to enter the farm.
 Further on this route a few kilometers apart are Echo Point and Elephant Arrival Spot – two attractions worth a stopover.
 The former is a scenic spot beside a small lake – any sound produced is echoed back from the surrounding hills and hence the name.
 The latter is a spot from which wild elephants can be viewed occasionally – an elephant ride is offered sometimes for around Rs 350/- pp. The best spot in the entire road-trip is Kundala Lake, whose access is via an unassuming approach road in dire need of maintenance.
 This stunningly beautiful lake is a great picnic spot.
 Boating on the lake is a major tourist activity and all kinds of boats are available for rent including the Kashmiri Shikara – pedal boats are the easiest to handle.